bizhuka/eui/info/ZCL_EUI_ALV-en.md

 Although the latter is newer, it:
 * does not support editing by default (There are of course several types of tricks to get around this)
-* customization of field catalog, toolbar, layout and variant occurs through method calls\
+* customization of field catalog, toolbar, layout and variant occurs through method calls<br/>
 those imho CL_SALV_TABLE more verbose than CL_GUI_ALV_GRID (начиная с 7.40) where all ALV tuning happens, as usual, through tables and structures

 CL_GUI_ALV_GRID, in turn, has 1 but a very significant drawback - to create screens for the main and popup tables ~~love to do masochists~~ a very tedious task for an already busy programmer ~~between sleeping and watching the show during lunch~~

 ***

-For simple cases, the entire ALV display can be written 1 line :metal:
+For simple cases, the entire ALV display can be almost written 1 line

 ```abap
  NEW zcl_eui_alv( ir_table = REF #( mt_alv ) )->